microsoft/playwright/docs/why.md

-# Why choose Playwright?
+# Key differentiators

-This guide lists the things to consider while deciding on a test automation tool and
+This guide covers key differentiators for Playwright to help you decide on the right tool for your automated tests.

 <!-- GEN:toc-top-level -->
 - [Browsers and platforms to test on](#browsers-and-platforms-to-test-on)